 Duration of Clinical Experience:

 Minimal time frames for clinical education must span at least two years.
-[Further details for MEAC programs will be forthcoming.]

 Delayed Application for CPM after Graduation

-MEAC Students – Early Testing
+MEAC Students – Early Testing is Ending

 The student must first order an application from NARM or download the application forms linked here.
 The student must fill out the General Application and the CPM Application (not the PEP application), and submit these applications along with the appropriate fee, to NARM Applications.
 In lieu of the MEAC diploma, the student may submit the specified letter from the director of their school.